 While the entire time you plan your move will be emotionally difficult for your kids, moving day itself will be the hardest.
 That’s why you don’t want to leave this to chance, and you need to plan out how that day will go for them.
-Bear in mind that the sight of all your things being loaded on a moving van may be traumatic for them.
+Bear in mind that the sight of all your things being loaded on a moving van may be traumatic for your children.
 If you’ve got any friends or family that can take care of your kids for the day, you may want to plan out a picnic or some other activity for them.
 It also helps to involve them in the moving process, they can pack a go-bag including a favorite game or toy, pajamas for the first night in their new home, and some fun snacks for the moving day!

 Adapting to the new home

-Once the relocation is complete, most of your bigger troubles will be over.
+Once the relocation is complete, most of your larger troubles will be over.
 Now is the time when all the effort you’ve made to prepare your children for moving pays off.
-But your work is not done just yet.
-In the period after moving day, put in extra effort to help your children adapt to the new house or adapt to their new school.
-Rather than trying to make it as similar to your old home as you can seem like it can help to minimize the change.
-Also, find them a lot of fun and interesting activities.
-It won’t take long, and your kids will be fully adapted and happy in the new environment!
+The work is not done just yet.
+In the period after moving day, put in extra effort to help your children adjust to the new house or adapt to their new school.
+Rather than trying to make it as similar to your old home as you can seem like it can help to minimize the change, it’s also important to stick to your family routines too!
+It won’t take long for your kids to be fully adapted and happy in the new environment!